 Some depressed men self-medicate using drugs or alcohol to dull their emotions.
 They may also distract themselves from their depressed feelings by avoidance.
-Men tend to avoid addressing issue that are bothering them and may choose instead to over engage in work, sports, or gaming.
+Men tend to avoid addressing issues that are bothering them and may choose instead to over-engage in work, sports, or gaming.
 Or depressed men may also seek high risk-taking behaviours like gambling, unprotected sexual contact or reckless driving as a means of dealing with their anger and depression.
-Whilst gambling is fine for people who have self-control, it is known that gambling is not for everyone.
-You can learn more here.
-However, it is important to stress healthy men are able to frequent “Judi Bola” sites (or Gambling ball sites) without suffering any negative downsides.
 Men are more likely to express depression through anger directed at others.
-Unfortunately men are four times as likely as women to commit suicide as they use more serious methods to self harm when depressed.
+Unfortunately, men are four times as likely as women to commit suicide as they use more serious methods to self-harm when depressed.

 Signs and Symptoms of Depression

 To better understand whether or not you might be at risk for depression, Ottawa therapy clinics suggest look for these symptoms to see if you might be suffering from depression.
 Seek counselling fro depression in Ottawa if you have any of the following signs and symptoms:

 - Ongoing feelings of sadness, guilt or hopelessness

 - Loss of interest in things you once enjoyed

 - Significant changes in your sleep pattern, such as difficulty falling or staying asleep or sleeping too much or waking up too early

 - Fatigue, or unexplained pain or other physical symptoms without an apparent cause